Don’t Google Your Own Business & Here’s Why

 - If you Google yourself, see your website, and want to avoid sending the wrong message to Google about relevancy, you could click on it.
 But unless you spend time on your website next and click to other pages (showing engagement), you are sending Google Analytics a bounced visit and pulling down your own website stats.
 Again, you may be telling Google that the site’s relevancy to your search wasn’t great.

-- If you are doing paid Google Ads, these scenarios also mess with your ad performance and can cost you money in addition.
+- Paid ads can be impacted.
+If you are doing paid Google Ads, these scenarios also mess with your ad performance and can cost you money.
 Click on the ad, and you’ve charged your own account.
 Don’t click, and you’ve made your ad look less relevant to the machine learning algorithms, potentially lowering your quality score which can hinder performance and increase your costs.
 This is a losing scenario either way!